 With 3 quad-core VMs receiving data from a kafka topic with 3 partitions, the clustered setup is able to process around 50,000 logs/sec, and the user aggregate map still has a 1 second lag at most.
 And this was built in another week of design and development over the non-distributed version.

 The custom solution in Go was clearly much better than Spark in performance, and it could still be developed in around 2 weeks against Spark solution’s 1 week.

-The Go program was designed from the ground up.
+The Golang program was designed from the ground up.
 Go has just enough features to accelerate development, but because it is a full programming language, there is still a lot of flexibility on how exactly you want your solution to work, unlike Spark where your design has to exactly fit Spark’s model.
-Go has green threads, communication and synchronization between threads using channels, clustering and leader elections through hashicorp’s memberlist and raft libraries, fast binary serialization/deserialization through gob, protobuf, flatbuffers, etc. Designing distributed systems, or even thinking about them in general needs some getting used to, but once we are past that stage, Go provides the best balance between performance and development time.
+Go has green threads, communication and synchronization between threads using channels, clustering and leader elections through hashicorp’s memberlist and raft libraries, fast binary serialization/deserialization through gob, protobuf, flatbuffers, etc. Designing distributed systems, or even thinking about them in general needs some getting used to, but once we are past that stage, Golang provides the best balance between performance and development time.

 We are also in the process of building a minimal generic (code generation based) framework in Go that provides even more glue code for message passing, key based leases for specific machines to get all messages with a specific key, etc. We will keep writing as we make progress.